Your guide to saying “No, thank you!” the right way.

 A couple more points to help you customize your “no, thank you” email:

-Don't feel pressured to give a reason why.
+Don't feel pressured to give a reason why you're declining a job with the company.
 Of course, if the reason is straightforward and no one's fault (e.g. you have accepted another position elsewhere), it's fine to add it.
 However, if your reason could conceivably be interpreted in a negative way, it's better to leave it out.

-Be diplomatic.
+Be diplomatic and appreciate the opportunity.
 You never know when you may find yourself facing the same hiring manager, whether at the same company or somewhere else.

 If you can recommend another candidate, now is a good time to do it.
 Just be sure you have spoken with the person you are about to introduce, and that you include their current and accurate contact information.